 Hey friends!
-I’ve been teaching writing online since the start of the New Year via Outschool and I just LOVE it.
+This free dialogue writing lesson is so fun and interactive.
+I love teaching writing but have been out of the brick and mortar classroom for a few years now.
+I’ve been teaching writing online for a few years via Outschool and I just LOVE it.
 It gets me back into the “classroom” but with flexible hours and my own curriculum.
 (Are you sold yet?)
 It’s not the same as having students in person – but it’s working for me and my family right now, which is what’s most important.

 You can get the video emailed to you directly by joining my email list!
 Just click here!
 No spam – just free lesson plans and corresponding videos!
 Then be sure to share it on Instagram and tag me!
 I want to know how you’re using it.
 Cheers!